cschotte/cschotte/README.md

 Founder of [NavaTron](https://navatron.com), principal engineer, and architect.

 I build AI-native products, shared platform foundations, and practical developer tooling.
-The half-joking shorthand is that I'm building a mini Microsoft, just smaller, sharper, and a lot more hands-on.

 Most of the day-to-day product work stays in private repositories until it is ready to be shared.
 The public side of this profile is the cleaner edge of that work: tooling, samples, experiments, writing, and a few older projects still worth keeping alive.